-Beating the Summer Slump is tough but we’ve compiled a list of go-to’s to start your Summer off on the right foot.
-So celebrate with us by congratulating Jennifer and Melissa on their SWEAP employment and by educating yourself about what you can do this summer to keep your kids engaged and help them retain social skills.
+Beating the Summer Slump is tough but we’ve compiled a list of go-to’s to start your Summer off on the right foot and carry you through those tough dog days of the heat.
+We hope this will help give you some ideas about what you can do this summer to keep your kids engaged and help them retain social skills.

 Summer Work Opportunities